-We have two stock option plans that authorize the grant of non-qualified stock options to certain of our key employees and non-employee directors for the purchase of a maximum of 1,500,000 shares of our common stock.
-Our original option plan was adopted in 2004 pursuant to our plan of reorganization and provides for the grant of options to purchase up to 1,000,000 shares of our common stock.
-In January 2007, our Board of Directors adopted a new option plan, also approved by our Stockholders in fiscal 2007, that provides for options to purchase up to 500,000 shares of our common stock.
-All options granted under our plans vest in three equal annual installments on the first, second and third anniversaries of the grant date.
+The Company has two stock option plans that authorize the grant of non-qualified stock options to certain key employees and non-employee directors for the purchase of a maximum of 1,500,000 shares of common stock.
+The original option plan was adopted in 2004 pursuant to the Company's plan of reorganization and provides for the grant of options to purchase up to 1,000,000 shares of common stock.
+In January 2007, the Board of Directors adopted a new option plan, also approved by the stockholders in fiscal 2007, that provides for options to purchase up to 500,000 shares of common stock.
+All options granted under the plans vest in three equal annual installments on the first, second and third anniversaries of the grant date.

-Under Internal Revenue Code Section 162(m), subject to an exception for qualifying performancebased compensation, we cannot deduct compensation of over \$1 million in annual compensation paid to certain executive officers.
-Options granted pursuant to our option plans are intended to qualify as qualifying performance-based compensation exempt from this deduction limitation.
+Under Internal Revenue Code Section 162(m), subject to an exception for qualifying performance-based compensation, the Company cannot deduct compensation of over \$1.0 million in annual compensation paid to certain executive officers.
+Options granted pursuant to the Company's option plans are intended to qualify as qualifying performance-based compensation exempt from this deduction limitation.
 As a result, it is not anticipated that a grant of options under these plans will cause the deduction limit to be exceeded for any executive.

-The Compensation Committee granted stock options to the management team, including the Named Executive Officers, in March 2008 and 2009, and January 2010.
-The Compensation Committee believes that the stock options, in conjunction with the other elements of compensation described herein, align management's interests with those of the Stockholders and will provide no return whatsoever if Stockholders do not also realize gains.
-In determining the number of shares to be granted to the Named Executive Officers, the Compensation Committee established the value of the shares underlying the options at \$16.41 for the March 2008 grant, \$9.86 for the March 2009 grant and \$17.93 for the January 2010 grant pursuant to Financial Accounting Standard 123R, or FAS 123R, using the Black-Sholes pricing model.
-The Compensation Committee then set a total pool of options for grant to all executive officers of approximately \$2.1 million for the March 2008 grant, \$0.6 million for the March 2009 grant, and \$0.6 million for the January 2010 grant.
+The Compensation Committee granted stock options to the management team, including the Named Executive Officers, in March 2009, January 2010 and November 2010.
+The Compensation Committee believes that the stock options, in conjunction with the other elements of compensation described herein, align management's interests with those of the stockholders and will provide no return whatsoever if stockholders do not also realize gains.
+In determining the number of shares to be granted to the Named Executive Officers, the Compensation Committee established the value of the shares underlying the options at \$9.86 for the March 2009 grant, \$17.93 for the January 2010 grant and \$21.43 for the November 2010 grant pursuant to Financial Accounting Standards Board ASC Topic 718 using the Black-Sholes pricing model.
+The Compensation Committee then set a total pool of options for grant to all executive officers of approximately \$0.6 million for the March 2009, January 2010 and November 2010 grants.